 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to Ä¢¹½ÊÓÆµ's exclusive exploration and analysis.

-The neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
+One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.
 The neighborhood also has a greater percentage of children living in poverty (75.5%) than found in 99.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 The neighborhood has a greater proportion of government workers living in it than 97.0% of the neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.